10 Common Business English Idioms – With Easy Explanations, Listening, and Quizzes

 2.

-Look, I get it — we're on a tight budget, but we can’t afford to _____ on quality.
+I know we’re on a tight budget, but we can’t afford to _____ on quality.

 A) touch base B) cut corners